 People just don’t realize that what a DJ gets paid for is not just the work during their set or performance, it’s for all of the prep work beforehand that is largely unseen.
 They have to line up their musical sets.
 They’ve needed hours of practice to know where on the mixer to turn for the proper effects and transitions.
 They have to set up and tear down.
 This includes hours of work before and after their performance.

 The types of DJs vary greatly depending upon the location of the DJ set – live, studio, or even on the radio where the rules and responsibilities differ all the more.
 Depending on the type of DJ, the work can differ greatly.
 The most important thing they get paid for is entertaining.
-To that end, I’ve seen DJs scratch records to intro the beats, looping, changing EQ and key, and changing tempo speeds to transition perfectly.
+To that end, I’ve seen DJs scratch records to intro the beats, looping, change EQ and key, and change tempo speeds to transition perfectly.

 They use the buttons and dials to create these special sound effects and make the music perfect.
 They use visual effects to go with the show, dance and get the crowd pumped as they work, and create live mashups and remixes of songs.
 All of this to provide entertainment.